ConduitIO/conduit/docs/design-documents/20221027-builtin-config-validation.md

 Implementing the validation options provided by the proto file.
 So, giving the developer the option to specify validations for each parameter and Conduit will make sure to run the validations.

-Validating the type of the parameter, we have 5 types supported in the proto design {string, number, bool, file, and duration}
+Validating the type of the parameter, we have 6 types supported in the proto design {string, int, float, bool, file, and duration}

 Validate that the config doesn't contain a parameter that is not defined in the specifications, which will help detect a typo in a pipeline configuration file, or an extra configuration that does not exist.